Authorised firearms officer: Number of firearms officers per police force

-The number of firearms officers per police force varies on many factors ranging from the force area population covered, force area jurisdiction covered, force area firearm crime rate, sites regarded at higher risk of threat from terrorism (such as governmental or national infrastructure sites for example), and more.
-As of 2021 the number of firearms officers per police force ranges from a lower end of 37 in North Wales Police to a higher end of 2,469 in the Metropolitan Police for example.
-Although the figure for the Metropolitan Police is a uniquely high number compared to police forces outside of London due to certain factors such as London being the UK capital and by far the biggest city by population, being the location of the head of the UK government, monarchy and high profile political sites (such as 10 Downing Street, Buckingham Palace and the UK Parliament for example), containing over one hundred foreign embassies, and the fact that the Metropolitan Police carry out specialist national policing functions such as Diplomatic and Royalty protection duties UK wide that all require a substantial amount of firearms officers.
+The number of firearms officers per police force varies according to many factors, including the force area total population, the force area jurisdiction, the force area firearms crime rate, the number of sites regarded as being at higher risk of threat from terrorism (such as governmental or national infrastructure sites), and more.
+As of 2021, the number of firearms officers per police force ranged from 37 in North Wales Police to 2,469 in the Metropolitan Police.

+The figure for the Metropolitan Police is a uniquely high number compared to police forces outside London, due to factors such as its large total population, its status as a capital city (with official residential sites such as 10 Downing Street, royal locations such as Buckingham Palace, and governmental sites such as the UK parliament), its containing over one hundred foreign embassies, and the fact that the Metropolitan Police carry out specialist national policing functions such as Diplomatic and Royalty protection duties UK-wide that require a substantial number of firearms officers.

-In comparison all other UK police forces number significantly less firearms officers with the next biggest five police firearms units being those of Police Scotland with 530, Thames Valley Police with 240, West Yorkshire Police with 227, Greater Manchester Police with 225, and West Midlands Police with 221.
-The most common number of firearms officers per UK police forces typically ranges between 40 to 100.
-However this does not include the Police Service of Northern Ireland where all roughly 7,000 officers there are trained to AFO as standard and carry a Glock 17 sidearm as routine.
-Though the PSNI does also have in the hundreds of officers trained and equipped to ARVO, SFO and CTSFO standards.
-Additionally three specialist UK police forces those being the British Transport Police, the Ministry of Defence Police, and the Civil Nuclear Constabulary are not included either.
-Although to note the BTP is a routinely unarmed police force that maintains its own dedicated firearms unit in the same way as most other police forces in the UK.
-The other two, the MoD police and the CNC, are however routinely armed police forces with all roughly 3,000 MoD police officers and all roughly 1,500 CNC officers being trained to AFO as standard and carrying the Glock 17 sidearm as routine as well as main primary firearms such as the Heckler and Koch G36, MP7 and MP5.
+In comparison, all other UK police forces number significantly fewer firearms officers with the next biggest five police firearms units being those of Police Scotland with 530, Thames Valley Police with 240, West Yorkshire Police with 227, Greater Manchester Police with 225, and West Midlands Police with 221.
+The most common number of firearms officers per UK police force typically ranges between 40 and 100.
+However this does not include the Police Service of Northern Ireland (PSNI) where all roughly 7,000 officers are trained to AFO as standard and carry a Glock 17 sidearm as routine.
+The PSNI does also have officers trained and equipped to ARVO, SFO, and CTSFO standards.
+Additionally, three specialist UK police forces are not included in these average statistics, these being the British Transport Police (BTP), the Ministry of Defence Police (MoDP), and the Civil Nuclear Constabulary (CNC).
+The BTP is a routinely unarmed police force that maintains its own dedicated firearms unit in the same way as most other police forces in the UK.
+The MoDP and the CNC are however routinely armed police forces, with all police officers (roughly 3,000 in MoDP and 1,500 in CNC) being trained to AFO as standard and carrying the Glock 17 sidearm as routine as well as main primary firearms such as the Heckler and Koch G36, MP7, and MP5.